 Q: How are jurisdictions supposed to keep track of self-hauling?
 Will CalRecycle be providing guidance on tracking self-haulers?

-Jurisdictions are not required to identify, track, or report self-haulers.
-They are required to adopt an ordinance that requires compliance and provide general education about self-hauler requirements.
+Jurisdictions are required to adopt an ordinance that requires compliance and provide general education about self-hauler requirements.
 During the regulatory process, many stakeholders noted that it would be difficult to identify and provide education information to all self-haulers, such as landscape companies, because jurisdictions do not have business license information on these entities; dedicating additional resources to identifying and educating all self-haulers would be burdensome and costly.
 Some jurisdictions do require businesses that self-haul, back-haul, share service, or use a third-party independent recycler to submit a Certification of Recycling Service form with information about where they are taking the recyclables or organics.
 However, this is not required in the SB 1383 regulations.
 As a result, of this feedback, CalRecycle did not include requirements that jurisdictions separately identify and provide education to all self-haulers, along with associated reporting requirements.
 CalRecycle included Section 18985.1(a)(7) in Article 4 to require jurisdictions to include educational material on self-hauling requirements in the educational material that the jurisdictions already are required to provide to all generators.
 Jurisdictions can meet the requirement to educate self-haulers by including information on self-hauling in their general education and outreach material provided to all generators.
 The Model Ordinance will provide guidance on placing requirements on self-haulers. https://calrecycle.ca.gov/organics/slcp/education

 Q: Is it correct that haulers lawfully transporting construction and demolition waste in compliance with Article 8, Section 18989.1 (CALGreen Building Codes) are not subject to the requirements of Article 3 (Organic Waste Collection Services)?